 The Highlands neighborhood of Los Altos (MLS #213) is just south of Country Club and includes two sub-divisions, the Highlands and Woodland Acres.
 This relatively small borough includes a combined 1,000 homes, which tend to be more ‘affordable’ than other neighborhoods of Los Altos.
 Highland homes are usually 2 stories to enable residents to enjoy the views provided by the undulating topography.
 Woodland Acres single-story ranch homes are ensconced in forested areas of native oaks, acacias, and redwoods.
 Both offer homes with four bedrooms and large ¼ to ½ acre lots, which translates to quiet seclusion.

 This community is tight-knit, with many being long-time residents.
 The Highlands holds numerous annual events including a neighborhood picnic in conjunction with the Los Altos Police Department and Neighborhood Watch.

-Centrally located to all residents are Monteclaire Park, with its tennis courts, picnic areas and wide expanses, and the adjacent Monte Claire Elementary School.
-Monteclaire Elementary falls within the Cupertino School District and is among the top ranked schools in the state with API scores of 963.
-The exclusive Woodland Vista Swim & Racquet Club is a private recreational club offering tennis, aquatics and party accommodations to its 83 families.
+Centrally located to all residents is Monteclaire Park, with its tennis courts, picnic areas, wide expanses, and the adjacent Monte Claire Elementary School.
+Monteclaire Elementary falls within the Cupertino School District and is among the top-ranked schools in the state with API scores of 963.
+The exclusive Woodland Vista Swim & Racquet Club is a private recreational club offering tennis, aquatics, and party accommodations to its 83 families.